scottbw/analytics-udd/udd/student_on_assessment_instance.md

 ## ASSESS_ACTUAL_MARK
 ### Description.
-The mark awarded to the learner after any moderation process, but before any formal confirmation process.
+The mark, expressed as a percentage, awarded to the learner after any moderation process, but before any formal confirmation process.
 Moderation processes typically involve multiple markers, and confirmation processes typically involve external examiners.

 ### Purpose
 Analytics